luciusmagn/magnusi.tech/posts/huoh.md

 Step on clutch, shift to neutral.
 Lightly step on break, slowly come to the stop.
 It feels like gliding and it almost evokes the notion that perhaps, this iron beast, has a little finesse in it as well.

 Exit the truck.
-It's suprisingly windy here.
+It's surprisingly windy here.
 The driver couldn't tell from the truck, there were no trees or other vegetation that would give it away.
 Ruins don't bend to the will of the wind.

 <div data-aos="fade-right" style="margin-right: 80rem; margin-left: -47rem; width: 45rem; text-align: right"><b>NEIRO</b> AS THE ACCIDENTAL GUIDE</div>